vaanwd/Zeal/README.md

 `Shift` + `F1` - Open Zeal search bar.

 ## Mapping example
-To mapping other language for Zeal docset you need to edit `User\Zeal.sublime-settings`:
+To map other language for Zeal docset you need to edit `User\Zeal.sublime-settings`:

 	{
 	  /**